niolabs/gitbook-plugin-theme-nio/README.md

 The active class will be added to the nav item with the corresponding id: `id="nav__list--${active-location}"`.
 For example, the above configuration will highlight any nav item where `id="nav__list--workshop"`.

+## Capitalization
+All nav elements, inputs, buttons, h1, and h2 elements are lowercased.
+To allow uppercase, add a <span class="allow-caps"></span> to override the text transformation.
+Remember not to use markdown inside of html elements like span.

 ## Images
 Standard markdown images will be centered.